tustin2121/James_Somerton_Transcripts/_videos/-Uoqmxlcusg.md

 </from>
 </compare>

-## \[Intro]
+{% include transcript-start %}

 <compare>
 <james {% include timecode %}>

-On Screen: "Health Warning: Flashing lights in some scenes.
+\[On Screen]: "Health Warning: Flashing lights in some scenes.
 Because anime."

 This is what happened, more or less.
 The magical girl trope of anime hit a fever pitch in the 1990s with the international phenomenon of Sailor Moon, which typified the style.
 Both in homage and parody, these tropes have been recreated by artists ever since and have also become an entire genre in their own right.